starkfell/starkfell.github.io/_posts/2016-11-24-continuous-deployment-to-nano-server-in-azure-p2.md

 ![continuous-deployment-to-nano-server-in-azure-p2-001]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-p2-001.jpg)

 The Runbook will be created within a few seconds.
 Afterwards, the Runbook Editor will appear.
+If the Editor doesn't appear, click on the **Edit** button.
 Paste in the contents of the Azure Automation Runbook, **rb-Deploy-CoreWebAppDemo-To-Nano-Server.ps1**.

 Scroll down in the script to around line 205 and look for this URL: